 The Irish eat corned beef and cabbage.
 False, Bacon and Cabbage are popular in Ireland.
 The dish consists of sliced back bacon boiled with cabbage and potatoes.

 The Irish drink green beer.
 False, this is another American tradition.
-There are plenty Irish beers, whiskey and gin brands but green beer is not one of them.
+There are plenty of Irish beers, whiskey, and gin brands but green beer is not one of them.

-Today, there is St. Patrick’s Day parades all over the world and wearing the colour green became a show of commitment to Ireland also known as the Emerald Isle because of its lush vegetation.
+Today, there is St Patricks Day parades all over the world and wearing the color green became a show of commitment to Ireland also known as the Emerald Isle because of its lush vegetation.

 In 1962 the show of solidarity took a spectacular turn in Chicago when the city decided to dye a portion of the Chicago River green.
-Today landmarks around the world like the Eiffel Tower, Rio’s Christ the Redeemer, The Colosseum and the Empire State Building are lit up in green, white and orange in honour of St Patrick’s Day.
+Today landmarks around the world like the Eiffel Tower, Rio’s Christ the Redeemer, The Colosseum, and the Empire State Building are lit up in green, white and orange in honor of St Patrick’s Day.